cassini1010/documentations/docs/git.md

 git stash list
 ```

-To apply the stash after you are back to the branch wiht half done work use below command.
+To apply the stash after you are back to the branch with half done work use below command.
 This will apply the latest stash available in the list.

 ```git
 git stash apply # apply latest stash